 Kocher Forceps have a unique structure of serrated jaws and toothed tips for firm tissue grasping.
 The delicate structure of the tool does not cause any harm while holding the tissues during surgical procedures.
 On the other hand, the tool firmly grabs objects without any danger of slippage.
 Besides, the ratchet system locks the instrument in place in order to clamp the arteries.

-Kocher Forceps are suitable for grasping large blood vessels to control blood flow.
+Kocher Hemostatic Forceps are suitable for grasping large blood vessels to control blood flow.
 They are also useful for holding dense tissues firmly during surgical procedures.
 That is why surgeons use them in thyroid, intestinal, and gallbladder procedures.

 • Lovelace Forceps